filipkristoferssonVTI/automated_testing/README.md

-# Automated Testing - Template Repository for Automated Testing in Python
+# Template Repository for Automated Testing in Python

 A minimal template for automated testing in Python with [pytest](https://pytest.org) and GitHub Actions.